Chapter 3: Communication

 • Noting action items

-• Posting after standup: "Let's chat at 2pm"
+• Posting after standup: "We can chat at 2pm"

 • Your actual standup update (speak instead)